-As an example, The DeLong Co., Inc.'s letter of support for this TIGER III application indicates that they are a family-owned agriculture business involved in exporting grain and feed products by container from the Chicago area.
-In 2010, DeLong exported over 130,000 containers of agricultural products.
+According to the Illinois Soybean Association, the dominant mode of transport for Illinois soybeans is rail, and 54 percent of Illinois soybeans are exported to foreign markets.
+Rail is critical also for transporting soybeans to domestic livestock producing areas including lowa, Georgia, California and the Plains.
+The DeLong Co., Inc.'s letter of support for this TIGER IV application indicates that they are a family-owned agriculture business involved in exporting grain and feed products by container from the Chicago area.
+In 2011, DeLong exported over 130,000 containers of agricultural products.
 They own two transload facilities and 14 grain elevators, all of which export farm products from Chicago by intermodal rail.
 DeLong has invested \$20 million in the last five years to build and upgrade these facilities.
 Likewise, Corn Products International's letter of support states that their Argo plant, located in the Chicago metropolitan area, is dependent on rail transportation to receive raw materials and to ship products it produces to over 20 countries worldwide.
-The Grain & Feed Association of Illinois, the Illinois Corn Growers and the Will County Farm Bureau support this application for the same reasons.
+The Grain and Feed Association of Illinois supports this application for the same reasons.